mobilemuaythai/mobilemuaythai.github.io/README.md

 ---
-title: Mobile Muay Thai: intense workouts in your home or gym by Muay Thai pros
+title: Mobile Muay Thai - intense workouts in your home or gym by Muay Thai pros
 ---

 ## Why Mobile Muay Thai?